d2weber/DougTyped/content/posts/starting_a_blog_with_zola/index.md

 [Jekyll](https://jekyllrb.com/).
 Since I am curious on what existed in the [Rust](https://www.rust-lang.org/) world and found two projects:
 [Coblat](https://cobalt-org.github.io/) and [Zola](https://www.getzola.org/).
-To have a good-looking website rigth from the beginning it is nice to have some predefined theming options available.
+To have a good-looking website right from the beginning it is nice to have some predefined theming options available.
 I couldn't find a way to easily theme Cobalt, so I choose Zola.
 There are plenty of options in their [showcase](https://www.getzola.org/themes/).